floledermann/stimsrv/README.md

 ],
 ```

 Devices need to be assigned to one or more roles to participate in the experiment.
 In your experiment configuration, **`roles`** are defined as plain JS objects, with a mandatory **`role`** entry specifying the role id, the **`devices`** for which this role is available, and the **`interfaces`** that are enabled for this role.
 For each task in the experiment, the list of interfaces available for the device's role is matched with the interfaces defined by the task, and the matching interfaces are rendered on the device.
-Each interface will be represented by a `<section>` element in the client's HTML output – therefore, multiple interfaces can be shown simultaneously if the role requires it.
+Each interface will usually be represented by a `<section>` element in the client's HTML output – therefore, multiple interfaces can be shown simultaneously if the role requires it.

 ```JS
 // *roles* entry of your experiment